stevenwalton/.dotfiles/Notes/README.md

 Why keep it on `git` and `GitHub`?
 Notes are just text and I can't imagine the size of these becoming dramatically large, even if I start including some pictures.
-At the time of writing my `.git` folder is 2000x larger (Notes is <1M), so this is super cheap.
+At the time of writing my `.git` folder is 2000x larger (Notes is `<1M`), so this is super cheap.

 The advantage is that I can read or add notes from any machine I work on, because I'm almost certainly going to have my dotfiles with me.
 I suggest you do the same.

+I also use the philosophy of doing as much as I can from the cli so I'll often leave some commands about how to get the information I might need.
+So expect some random `curl`, `grep`, and `sed` commands hanging around.

+I'm too lazy to lift my hands to reach the mouse, sue me.

 # Notes
 - [Bashing around](/Notes/bashing_around.md): Notes about bash/zsh commands and scripting.